 Note for enterprising students reading the course webpage early:

 Everything below is subject to change, but will be set before the

 spring semester begins.

-recitations and writing tutorials, two design projects and their related
+the recitations and writing tutorials, a design project and its

 |10%||Paper critiques, writing tutorial participation

 Note that over a third of your grade comes from written

 assignments: we expect you to take writing seriously in this class.